satyamakgec/terminalApp/docs/wallet/signing-transaction.md

 ---
 id: signing-transaction
 title: Signing Transction with a wallet
-sidebar_label: Signing Transction with a wallet
+sidebar_label: Signing Transction with a Wallet
 ---

-## Getting Started

 When prompted to sign transaction you have multiple options with the Terminal platform.
 You have a choice of signing with your own wallet, whether that be using a MetaMask, Nano Ledger, Terminal’s special Terminal Key or even delegating the signature to another person.

-### Signing transaction with your own wallet
+### I. Signing transaction with your own wallet

 When clicking ‘Select’, you have a few options to choose from when signing with a wallet.